Filed under: Announcements

 Jon Ward of Excavated Shellac was in town, so we took up DJ McSchmormac on his offer to spin some rare 78s on his internet radio show, Gramophoney Baloney.

 In the first part, Jon and I do some role reversal – he plays Asian 78s from his collection and I play African 78s from mine.
-But we soon got bored with that format and thew in some other genres and regional musics from far flung places such as India, Curacao, Iraqi Kurdistan, Crete, and Azerbaijan.
+But we soon got bored with that format and threw in some other genres and regional musics from far flung places such as India, Curacao, Iraqi Kurdistan, Crete, and Azerbaijan.

 We ended the show with nearly 30 minutes worth of rare and unusual North African tracks.
 We also discuss some upcoming projects and other less riveting subjects.